flurischt/image_resize_service/README.md

 image_resize_service
 ========
-a flask based webapp to resize images. specify a project and some image dimensions (production.cfg), put your images into the source directory and then use image_name@dimension.extension in your applications or webapps to get resized images. you won't get images that exactly match the configured dimension but all images will fit into the configured bounding box.
+a flask based webapp to resize images. specify a project and some image dimensions (production.cfg), put your images into the source directory and then use image_name@dimension.extension in your applications or webapps to get resized images. depending on your images you won't get images that exactly match the configured dimension but all images will fit into the bounding box.

 Requirements available in pip:
  - Pillow